qingqingqingli/creep-a-thon-2020/README.md

 > docker-compose up -d
 ```

-This should start both containers.
+This should start both containers. **Metabase might take around 15 seconds too start so don't worry if you can not immediately reach it**.
 After this you'll have to manually untar
 the file inside of the container and restore the database using the .bson file.
 The following commands will help you through this:
 ```bash
 > docker-compose exec mongo /bin/bash